-As in previous years, hard mast production varied by location and species (Table 3; Figure 1 and 2).
-However, a majority of the areas surveyed had hard mast productivity rated as poor.
-Two areas surveyed had red oak productivity rated as good, one area rated as fair, while the remaining areas rated as poor (Table 3).
-Edgemont had the highest red oak index (4.4), while Cold Mountain had the lowest red oak index (0.4).
-White oak production in eleven of twelve survey areas was rated as poor (Table 3; Figure 2).
-The Poplar area was the only area that had a fair rating for white oak productivity.
-Red oak productivity was better in the lower elevations than in the upper elevations (Table 4), with productivity rated as good below 1900 feet, fair from 2,000 to 2,900 feet, and poor above 3,000 feet.
-White oak productivity was poor among all elevation ranges.
+As in previous years, hard mast production varied by location and species (Table 3; Figures 1 and 2).
+Nine areas surveyed had red oak productivity rated as poor, one area rated as fair, while the remaining two areas rated as good (Table 3).
+The Nantahala (Macon County) route and the Standing Indian route (Macon County) both had good productivity and had the highest red oak index (Table 3).
+White oak production in ten of twelve survey areas was rated as poor, one area rated as fair, and one area rated as having good white oak production (Table 3;